curl/everything-curl/libcurl-names.md

 IP address directly in the URL usually avoids the name resolve phase, but in many cases it isn't easy to manually replace the name with the IP address.

-libcurl tries very hard to [re-use an existing connection](libcurl-connectionreuse.md) rather than to create and connection a new one.
+libcurl tries hard to [re-use an existing connection](libcurl-connectionreuse.md) rather than to create and connection a new one.
 The function that checks for an existing connection to use is based purely on the name and is performed before any name resolving is attempted.